 On 6th September 1935 the King honoured the Corps by appointing Her Royal Highness, Mary, Princess Royal and Countess of Harewood (Victoria Alexandra Alice Mary; 25 April 1897 – 28 March 1965) – to be its Colonel-in-Chief.

-Today Her Royal Highness, The Princess Royal, Princess Anne of Edinburgh is Colonel-in-Chief to the Corps, a post she has held for almost forty years.
+Today Her Royal Highness, The Princess Royal, Princess Anne is Colonel-in-Chief to the Corps, having assumed the appointment in 1977.

 Colonel-In-Chief of the Royal Signals discussing the importance of The Corps